MAXPOL/ejabberd/README.md

 /opt/ejabberd-26.03/bin/ejabberdctl register USER DOMAIN PASSWORD # add new user

 Be sure to add the first user, admin, with your domain.
-For example, admin@test.com
+For example: /opt/ejabberd-26.03/bin/ejabberdctl register admin test.com qwerty